cihanmehmet/sub.sh/README.md

 * Used name servers for verifying subdomains ınstead of checking 80/443 (httprobe avoided).
 * Some ortopedical improvements about outputs (file and screen).
 * Updated depricated install method of go.
+* Amass runs in passive mode in short scan (-s) otherwise runs in active brute mode.

 ## Used Services
 ```diff